wnyao/scaffold-lerna/packages/core/README.md

 # @packages/core

 Opinionated shared setup, Anything underneath this directory can be shared across all packages.
 Usually we put shared code or functions in this place.
-Feel free reconfigure to your need.
+Feel free to reconfigure to your need.

 ### Structure
 ```bash